Subscribers to my email list get free early access to future chapters!

 ‘This lazy, Silly Little Human has slept for over ten hours but is still sleepy… Forget it; she’s not avoiding me anymore and is willing to obey me now,’ Qingcang thought, still perplexed about why Lina had been so nervous around him last night.

 Suddenly, Lina felt a sharp pain in her hand and screamed, “Ahhh!”
-She looked down to see the frying pan had burned her hand.
+She looked down to see that the frying pan had burned her hand.

 Qingcang looked at his palm and noticed a burn mark developing.
 He closed his eyes in annoyance and sighed deeply, feeling irritated with Lina’s clumsiness.